techaadrsh/project/README.md

 # NEW PROJECT
-this project created by me
+this project was craeted by located system